5 Common Problems During a Lawson Upgrade (and How to Avoid Them)

 Takeaway: There’s no “right” way to handle interface modifications during an upgrade; the approach will depend on your risk tolerance and how critical your interfaces are to your business.
 But it is still important to consider which approach makes the most sense for you and include it in your larger upgrade plan.

-Fighting Scope Creep During an Upgrade
+Fighting Scope Creep During a Lawson Upgrade

 Upgrades touch many, many different parts of the larger system.
 And often once an upgrade is announced, new requests or ideas for increasing efficiency seem to appear out of thin air.
 That makes scope creep not just possible, but extremely likely.
-The best option for fighting back is to have as many of those conversations early in the process as possible — and, ultimately, to recognize that additional things are still likely to come up, and determine how you’ll handle them as they do.
+The best option for fighting back is to have as many of those conversations early in the process as possible—and, ultimately, to recognize that additional things are still likely to come up, and determine how you’ll handle them as they do.
 But including the 5 points above in your plan can be a great start.

-In these situations, Surety Systems can provide a consultant who can tackle that detail, allowing your company to get the project back on track — and often even still allow you to meet your initial launch date.
+In these situations, Surety Systems can provide a consultant who can tackle that detail, allowing your company to get the project back on track—and often even still allow you to meet your initial launch date.